jaredcantwell/hash-server/README.md

 Method | Description
 -------|------------
-POST /hash | Accepts a password parameter and returns an integer id that can be used with the GET method to retrieve the hach of the password at a later time.
+POST /hash | Accepts a password parameter and returns an integer id that can be used with the GET method to retrieve the hash of the password at a later time.
 GET /hash/{hashId} | Retrieves the hash of a password requested by a previous call to POST /hash.
 A hash can only be retrieved once.
 GET /stats | Gets stats about the total number of hash requests and the average hash processing time.
 POST /shutdown | Requests the server to cleanly shutdown.
 NOTE: This method will return immediately, but shutdown may take longer to complete if there are many in-flight requests.